DesterStorm/connect-4-scraper/README.md

     when the index is not open, subtract 1 from index to place piece 1 row up. current turn changes after placing a valid piece. if the move is illegal, puts Invalid move msg and doesn't change turns.

+To play the game and get the tips on how to win at connect 4, run the play.rb file!